-The District agrees with this recommendation and continues to implement and create the required policies and procedures to support an annual risk assessment plan.
-This assessment plan will aid the District in identifying risks, analyzing those risks, and determining the best course of action in addressing possible risks that could impact the District's information technology resources.
+The District agrees with this recommendation and is developing a master cyber security plan.
+Additionally, the District will implement an annual entity-wide IT risk assessment beginning in FY20.
+The implementation of the risk assessment process will include policies and procedures to detail: scope, timeframe, identification and prioritization, remediation documentation, and dissemination of results.
+This assessment plan will aid the district in identifying risks, analyzing those risks, and determining the best course of action in addressing possible risks that could impact the District's information technology resources.

-Information technology (IT) controls-access, configuration and change management, security, and contingency planning

-Name of contact person: Scott Clark (CTO) Anticipated completion date: December 2019
+Information technology (IT) controls - access, configuration and change management, and security Name of contact person: David Luna (CIO) Anticipated completion date: June 2020